bbauska/UofM-Intro-HTML5/README.md

   style="border: 2px solid #000000; width:40%" />
 </p>

-Let&apos;'s just review this for a second.
+Let&apos;s just review this for a second.
 What is Web accessibility?
-What it is is making sure that you&apos;'re making your Web accessible for the widest possible audience, this includes people with permanent disabilities and those with temporary disabilities.
+What it is is making sure that you&apos;re making your Web accessible for the widest possible audience, this includes people with permanent disabilities and those with temporary disabilities.